-Health Services (HS) is the University’s medical clinic and is dedicated to providing confidential medical services to all registered students.
-It is located on Ring Road across from the Student Life Centre (SLC).
+Campus Wellness is dedicated to providing confidential medical services to all registered students.
+Student and family clinics are located in the Health Services building (HS) across the pond from the Student Life Centre (SLC).

-To make an appointment to see a doctor at the Student Medical Clinic, call the Health Services office at 519-888-4096.
-Health Services offers physicians appointments, as well as a broad range of services like immunizations, allergy injections, blood pressure monitoring, an on-site laboratory, a birth control dispensary and much more.
+To make an appointment at Campus Wellness, please call 519-888-4096.
+We offer medical appointments as well as a broad range of services like immunizations, allergy injections, blood pressure monitoring, an on-site laboratory, and much more.

-If you cannot attend an appointment that you book, you must cancel it within 24 hours of the appointment to avoid being charged a penalty.
+If you cannot attend an appointment that you book, you must cancel it within 24 hours of the appointment by calling 519-888-4096 to avoid being charged a penalty.

 Walk-in and urgent care clinics off-campus